radius-project/design-notes/recipe/2024-06-private-bicep-registries.md

   }
 }
 ```
-Update the recipe config in the environment to point to this secret resource id.
+`bicep` recipe config is added in the environment to stores bicep recipe configurations, update it to point to the `secretStore` with credential information.
 ```
 "recipeConfig": {
   "terraform": {